Housing for Karratha service workers

 4.4 The Goods must be:

-1. Packed and protected having regard to industry accepted methods of carriage, handling and weather conditions;
+(a) packed and protected having regard to industry-accepted methods of carriage, handling and weather conditions;

-2. Packed using minimal or environmentally friendly packaging material where practical;
+(b) packed using minimal or environmentally friendly packaging material where practicable;

-3. Provided and fitted with adequate handling devices required for lifting and handling; and
+(c) provided and fitted with adequate handling devices required for lifting and handling;

-4. Delivered with a delivery docket, packing note or Invoice, quoting the Purchase Order number, quantity dispatched, description of the Goods and consignment marked as being for Warambie and showing the correct Purchase Order number.
+(d) delivered with a delivery docket, packing note or Invoice quoting the Purchase Order number, quantity dispatched, description of the Goods, and the consignment marked as being for Warambie and showing the correct Purchase Order number.

 5. Acceptance

-5.1 Acceptance means the stage in the carrying out and completion of the of the supply of Goods and Services when:
+5.1 Acceptance means the stage in the carrying out and completion of the supply of Goods and Services when:

-• (a) the Goods and Services comply in all respects with the requirements of the Terms and Conditions and any Contract including all warranties;
+(a) the Goods and Services comply in all respects with the requirements of these Terms and Conditions and any Contract, including all warranties;

 5.2 When the Supplier believes that the Goods and Services are Acceptable, it must promptly notify Warambie in writing.